 As our children begin heading back to school, it’s important that they have the tools they need to succeed.
-In today’s digital age, that involves more than just pencils and spiral notebooks — technology is becoming a growing part of the way our kids learn, whether they’re heading into classrooms are attending classes remotely.
-Thankfully, you don’t have to spend an arm and a leg to find great tech at an affordable price.
+In today’s digital age, that involves more than just pencils and spiral notebooks.
+Technology is becoming a growing part of the way our kids learn, whether they’re heading back to the classroom or attending classes remotely.
+Fortunately, you don’t have to spend an arm and a leg to find great tech at an affordable price.

-The Swappa marketplace is filled with gently used tech to fit just about any budget, whether that’s a cheap Chromebook, or high-end laptop.
-With so many devices to choose from — ranging from tablets, to laptops, to convertibles — the hardest part can be simply knowing where to start.
-To help you navigate the waters, we’re bringing you a list of some of the most popular devices sold on Swappa in recent months, along with a few of our own picks for the best in each price category.
+The Swappa marketplace is filled with gently used tech to fit just about any budget, whether that’s a cheap Chromebook or a high-end MacBook.
+And if you’re looking to find our favorite iPhones for every budget, we’ve got you covered.
+But with so many devices to choose from — ranging from tablets to laptops and convertibles — the hardest part is often knowing where to start.
+To help you navigate the waters, we’re bringing you a list of some of the most popular devices sold on Swappa, along with a few of our best picks in each price category.

 The iPad Air 2 was released in October 2014.
-Although 6 years old, it still makes a great budget option for kids going back to school.
+Although nearly 7 years old, it still makes a great budget option for younger kids going back to school.
 Hardware specs include a 9.7-inch Retina display, Touch ID fingerprint sensor, Apple’s A8X chip (64-bit), wireless connectivity, and up to 10 hours of battery life.

-Aside from a near limitless amount of productivity apps available; the iPad Air 2 is lightweight, making it easy to throw into a bag, and cheap enough that it’s still very much affordable.
-And while you can still find refurbished models at retailers like Walmart, $349.95 for an iPad Air 2 (16GB) is pretty steep considering you can find a gently used iPad Air 2 starting at $169 on Swappa.
+In addition to a nearly limitless number of productivity apps, the iPad Air 2 is lightweight, making it easy to throw into a bag — and cheap enough that it’s easily replaceable if it gets lost or damaged.
+While you can still find refurbished models at retailers like Walmart, $349.95 for an iPad Air 2 (16GB) is pretty steep considering you can find a gently used iPad Air 2 starting at $159 on Swappa.

-The tablet was extremely well-reviewed when it first launched at $550.
-Today, prices are much cheaper, with a used Samsung Galaxy Note 10.1 (2014) starting at $100 on Swappa.
+The tablet was extremely well-reviewed when it first launched at $599.
+Today, prices are much cheaper, with a used Samsung Galaxy Note Tab S3 starting at $155 on Swappa.

 Other specs include a bright display, 2GB of RAM, and your choice of 32GB or 128GB storage configurations.
 It’s also incredibly thin, measuring in at only 7.5mm thick, which is the same as the original iPad Air.
 The iPad 5th Gen is a very solid baseline model for those that don’t need Apple Pencil or attachable keyboard support.
 You get all the basics, in an affordable package.

-With iPad 5th Gen prices starting at $235 on Swappa, it’s easy to find a great tablet that won’t break the bank.
+With iPad 5th Gen prices starting at $202 on Swappa, it’s easy to find a great iPad that won’t break the bank.

-The Google Pixel Slate is easily one of the best Chromebooks you can find on this list, mostly because the “Made by Google” Chrome tablet is a great mix of features and power.
+The Google Pixel Slate is easily one of the best Chromebooks available today.
+That’s because this “Made by Google” Chrome tablet is a great mix of features and power.

-An upgrade over the previous generation Google Pixelbook, the Pixel Slate is a Chromebook that doubles as a tablet — featuring a digital stylus that can be used for jotting down notes, drawing on the multi-touch display, or interacting with native Android apps.
+The Pixel Slate is an upgrade over the previous generation Google Pixelbook.
+It serves as a laptop and a tablet — featuring a digital stylus that can be used for jotting down notes, drawing on the multi-touch display, or interacting with native Android apps.
 This makes the Pixel Slate the spiritual successor to the Pixel C, Google’s Android OS tablet that launched back in 2015.

-The Pixel Slate’s hardware configurations range from Intel Celeron, to Core M3, Core i5, or Core i7 processors and either 4, 8, or 16GB of RAM.
-Fully spec’d out, you’re looking at quite the beast (with a price tag to match).
-When it first launched, the Pixel Slate was priced at $599 (Celeron 4GB RAM), and went all the way up to $1,599 for the Core i7/16GB RAM config.
+The Pixel Slate’s hardware configurations range from Intel Celeron to Core M3, Core i5, or Core i7 processors and your choice of 4, 8, or 16GB of RAM.
+Fully specced out, you’re looking at quite the beast (with a price tag to match).
+When it first launched, the Pixel Slate was priced at $599 (Celeron 4GB RAM) and went all the way up to $1,599 for the Core i7/16GB RAM config.

-Apple made a splash when they introduced the 7th Gen iPad last year.
-Carrying an introductory price of $329, the iPad (2019) is the latest iPad available, and the low asking price solidified its position as the king of the budget tablet market.
+Apple made a splash when they introduced the 8th Gen iPad last year.
+The iPad (2020) is the latest iPad available.
+And with a starting price of $329, it was the king of the budget tablet market.

-Prices for the iPad (2019) start at $310 on Swappa and go up depending on the storage size and specific carrier model.
-If you’re looking for a solid baseline iPad, you can’t go wrong with the iPad (2019).
+Prices for the iPad (2020) start at $350 on Swappa and go up depending on the storage size and specific carrier model.
+If you’re looking for a good performing iPad with lots of features, you can’t go wrong with the iPad (2020).

-With a premium, all metal build and top-notch specs, the Google Pixelbook is a high-end Chromebook that has more than a few tricks up its sleeve.
+With a premium, all-metal build and top-notch specs, the Google Pixelbook is a high-end Chromebook that has more than a few tricks up its sleeve.
 The Google Pixelbook is the thinnest laptop Google has ever made, measuring in at 10.3mm thick.
-But’s that’s not all.
-You’ll also find a 12.3-inch 2400×1600 touch screen display with Pixelbook Pen support, a 360-degree hinge for use in tablet mode, 10-hour battery life and fast charging — there’s a lot here to love.

-The Google Pixelbook is the search giant’s all new “affordable” Pixelbook entry, one that carries a more familiar design.
-This isn’t a tablet hybrid or convertible, it’s simply a great 13-inch laptop that gets the job done.
+The Google Pixelbook Go is the search giant’s all-new “affordable” Pixelbook entry — and one that carries a more familiar design.
+This isn’t a tablet hybrid or convertible; it’s a great 13-inch laptop that gets the job done.

-That means a painted magnesium body that’s just as premium as previous Google Chromebook models, only with smoother edges.
-The Pixelbook Go absolutely nails the basics, offering insane 15-hour battery life, a stellar quick charge feature, excellent backlit keyboard, and rubber bottom that won’t slip around on your lap — this laptop is meant to be used on-the-go and it does it extremely well (hence the “Go” in the title).
+The Pixelbook Go has a painted magnesium body that’s just as premium as previous Google Chromebook models, only with smoother edges.
+And it absolutely nails the basics, offering insane 15-hour battery life, a stellar quick charge feature, excellent backlit keyboard, and rubber bottom that won’t slip around on your lap.
+This laptop is meant to be used on-the-go, and it does it extremely well (hence the “Go” in the title).